 Summary: Current law authorizes the Department of Transportation to establish maintenance programs related to highway cleanup, as specified.
-This bill would require the department to establish a dedicated liaison to, among other things, facilitate communication with local governments and relevant state agencies with regard to addressing homeless encampments within the state highway system and to oversee the development and implementation of delegated maintenance agreements between local agencies and the department in which both work together to reduce and remove homeless encampments within the department's jurisdiction.
-The bill would authorize the department to grant a single general entry permit for the duration of a delegated maintenance agreement to conduct activities authorized by the bill.
+This bill would require the department to establish a dedicated liaison to, among other things, facilitate communication with local governments and relevant state agencies with regard to addressing homeless encampments within the state highway system and to oversee the development and implementation of delegated maintenance agreements between local agencies and the department in which both work together to reduce and remove homeless encampments within the department of grant a single general entry permit for the duration of a delegated maintenance agreement to conduct activities authorized by the bill.
 The bill would require the department to submit an annual report to the Legislature summarizing specified information and recommendations regarding homeless encampments.
 (Based on 04/21/2025 text)

-Priority: (4) StandardSubject: Public Safety, Transportation & InfrastructureMisc2: League of Cities Sponsored
+Priority: (4) Standard Subject: Public Safety, Transportation & Infrastructure Misc2: League of Cities Sponsored